 Me at work

-You should also set up a separate bank account for your business, so you can keep your finances straight (and the tax man happy); and get business cards made (lots of places do these well and cheaply, a favourite is Moo).
+You should also set up a separate bank account for your business, so you can keep your finances straight (and the tax man happy).
+Get business cards made (lots of places do these well and cheaply, a favourite is Moo).

-My business card (needs the email updating to info @lizzieharper.co.uk!)
+My business card (it needs the email updating to email@example.com!)

-You need to know where to go for advice, and luckily for illustrators we are blessed with the Association of Illustrators.
+You need to know where to go for advice.
+Luckily for illustrators we are blessed with the Association of Illustrators.
 This invaluable organisation is a one-stop shop for the illustration community.
-They offer advice on copyright and pricing jobs, help fight your corner if you’re ever wronged by a client, produce amazing books on professional practice (ie how to be a good illustrator), send members a very cool illustration magazine (VAROOM).
+They offer advice on copyright and pricing jobs.
+They help fight your corner if you’re ever wronged by a client.
+The AOI produce amazing books on professional practice (ie how to be a good illustrator), and send members a very cool illustration magazine (VAROOM).
 Join it, it costs, but is worth its weight in gold.